salinajaegers/CODEXpipeline/README.md

 CODEX has been extended to include a model that is able to process multivariate time series.
 It was previously restricted to two measurements per ID.

 ## Installing CODEX
-Tthe environment for CODEX is created using a singularity image or CONDA.
+The environment for CODEX is created using a singularity image or CONDA.

 To create a singularity environment run `singularity build sing_CODEX_CPU_pipeline_motif.sif sing_CODEX_CPU_pipeline_motif.def` to creat the image.
 Currently the image is only woking with CPU.
 Alternatively, a GPU-compatible environment can be created in CONDA by running `conda env create -f CODEX-pipeline-conda.yml`.
 Both environement files can be found in the `conda` folder.